Nakhon Pathom province

 Nakhon Pathom (จังหวัดนครปฐม, [náʔkʰɔ̄ːn pā.tʰǒm], (Pronunciation)) is one of the central provinces (changwat) of Thailand.
 Neighbouring provinces are (from north clockwise) Suphan Buri, Ayutthaya, Nonthaburi, Bangkok, Samut Sakhon, Ratchaburi, and Kanchanaburi.
 The capital city of Nakhon Pathom province is Nakhon Pathom.

 Nakhon Pathom province is home to the Phra Pathommachedi, a chedi commissioned by King Mongkut (Rama IV) and completed by King Chulalongkorn (Rama V) in 1870.
 The chedi is a reminder of the long vanished Dvaravati civilization that once flourished here and by tradition Nakhon Pathom is where Buddhism first came to Thailand.
 The province itself is known for its many fruit orchards.

 Geography

 Nakhon Pathom is a small province 56 km from Bangkok.
-It is in the alluvial plain of central Thailand and is drained by the Tha Chin River (sometimes called the Nakhon Chai Si), a tributary of the Chao Phraya River.
+It is in the alluvial plain of central Thailand and is drained by the Tha Chin River (known locally as the Nakhon Chai Si), a tributary of the Chao Phraya River.
 There are many canals that have been dug for agriculture.
 The total forest area is just 1.6 km2 or 0.8 per mille of provincial area.
-The capital city of Bangkok has grown until it borders Nakhon Pathom.
+The Thai capital Bangkok has grown until it borders Nakhon Pathom.